ykhwong/neo4j-to-agensgraph/README.md

 ```

 ## EXPORT CYPHER

-1. Run the neo4j-shell and type the following.
+1. Run the neo4j-shell and type the following command.

 ```
-  export-cypher -o export.cypher
+  neo4j-sh (?)$ export-cypher -o export.cypher
 ```

-export.cypher will be created on the neo4j directory.
+export.cypher will be created in the neo4j directory.
 The contents of the file would be something like this:

 ```